Serve our Clients • Serve our Community • Make a Difference

 Officer dismounts to inspect amenities, hallways, gates, and any flagged trouble areas.

-Officer documenting conditions with body camera and photos
+Officer documenting conditions with flashlight and time-stamped photos

 Documentation